The girl who loved words

 Writing seemed part of my genetic makeup but I didn’t officially become a writer until a few years ago.

-Then one day I realised they offered online courses.
-I enrolled in the Freelance Newspaper and Magazine Writing course and I loved it.
+Then one day, after years of wondering if I could and if I should, I enrolled in the Freelance Newspaper and Magazine Writing course run by the Australian Writers’ Centre.
+And I loved it.
 The course had barely finished when I rang the local newspaper and had my first story printed.

 From there I published many online articles across different news outlets.
 And I was super excited to be published by Sunday Life.
 There was my byline in print in a story about Marilyn Monroe (one of my idols).